inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 2) RASS scores documented between 22:00 - 05:59 is valid 255 minutes (4 hours & 15 minutes)
    *note current rules have same one hour rule for all day and night*

+## Summary Rules (corresponds to tile data)

+### Percentage of RASS readings on Target Calculation

+Denominator = the number of RASS readings that have had 'has_valid_numerical_RASS_target': 'on target' or 'not on target' or if 'has_valid_entered_RASS_target': 'non-numerical' set within the last 24 hours
+Numerator = the number of these RASS readings that were within their target within the last 24 hours Denote as percentage

+### Total Hours on Sedation (corresponds to front tile)

+Calculate the total patient hours of (i) on mandatory mechanical ventilation AND (ii) receiving sedative drugs in the last 24 hours.
+Exclude any time += one hour when a patient is off the unit, e.g. patient has left the unit for a scan or procedure and has returned.

-## Measurement Interval - average time between RASS assessments - front tile metric calculation
+### Measurement Interval - average time between RASS assessments - front tile metric calculation
 - this calculation will look at all RASS scores (including those that are not on sedation or mechanically ventilated)
 - average time between scores should be calculated from ACTUAL documented RASS scores in EPIC (ie. those with a _dt stamp) and not any forward filled scores
 - there needs to be a minimum of two scores to calculate a measurement interval (if a patient has only just been admitted with one RASS score documented, or if a patient only has one RASS score during their entire ICU admission, calculation will not be possible and data will not be included on front tile metric